jacobdichter/jacobdichter.github.io/_posts/2024-11-19-us-census-etl-project.md

 ## Review the US.
 Census API Documentation

+This project outlines a simple ETL process where we load a CSV into Python, clean the data, and then load it into SQLite for querying.
+We'll also review the U.S. Census API documentation, covering basics like query strings, selecting endpoints, and defining data request constraints, specifically focusing on state exports of HS-4 to all countries.

 - Basics (API key not needed for <50 requests, JSON format, etc.)
 - Understanding the query string
 - Selecting the applicable endpoint